felipemfp/flask-socketio-sample/README.md

 # Flask and Socket.IO Sample

-A really simple sample that show how to use [Flask](//flask.pocoo.org/) and [Socket.IO](//socket.io/).
+A really simple sample that show how to use [Flask](http://flask.pocoo.org/) and [Socket.IO](https://socket.io/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

-### Prerequisities
+### Prerequisites

-Make sure that you have [Python 3.x](//www.python.org/downloads/), [pip](//pip.pypa.io/en/stable/installing/) and [git](//help.github.com/articles/set-up-git/) installed.
+Make sure that you have [Python 3.x](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installing/) and [git](https://help.github.com/articles/set-up-git/) installed.

 ### Installing

-You have to clone this repository (or you can [download a .zip](//github.com/felipemfp/flask-socketio-sample/archive/master.zip))
+You have to clone this repository (or you can [download a .zip](https://github.com/felipemfp/flask-socketio-sample/archive/master.zip))

 ```
 git clone https://github.com/felipemfp/flask-socketio-sample.git
 ```

 Now you have to install all [requirements](requirements.txt).
-But I'm using [Flask-CORS](//flask-cors.readthedocs.io/en/latest/) to make cross-origin AJAX possible, so it's a opcional requeriment if you don't need that.
+Note that I'm using [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/) to make cross-origin requests possible, so it's a opcional requirement if you don't need that.

 ```
 cd flask-socketio-sample